stevendaye/fast-shopping-app/README.md

 ## How To Run The Fast Shopping App
-This app is deployed on heroku at https://the-fast-shopping-app.herokupapp.com.
-However, would you wish to run it in development too, follow these steps.
+Follow these steps.
 Beforehand, make sure you are running a MySQL instance on your machine.

 **1- Make a clone of the app**
   * `git clone https://github.com/stevendaye/fast-shopping-app`